• Home

 • Behind the Blog

-Adelina Plait is a full-time wife, mother, practice manager, and medical transcriptionist.
+Adelina is a full-time wife, mother, practice manager, and medical transcriptionist.
 After receiving an ultrasound and countless biopsies, she was diagnosed with papillary thyroid cancer on December 11, 2009.
 She successfully underwent surgery on December 29, 2009, and had her first radioactive iodine treatment in February 2010.
-Following treatment, Adelina no longer needs RAI, but still follows up every six months with her doctors.
+Following treatment, Adelina now sees her doctor once a year for follow-up.
 She has been doing well, and refuses to let cancer slow her down.

-Dori Plait is 22 years old.
-She graduated in May 2010 with a degree in Adult Special Education.
+Dori is 26 years old.
 She was diagnosed with papillary thyroid cancer at the age of 17 on June 1, 2006, just three days prior to her high school graduation.
 Dori endured two radioactive iodine treatments and two surgeries to remove her complete thyroid and 39 total lymph nodes from her neck.
 She is now under close watch by her doctors, and only time will tell if the cancer stays at bay.

 • StumbleUpon